ValentinoUberti/aws-cli/README.md

 ##Usage

 Clone this reposiry, edit scripts/backup.sh and insert your aws commands.
-Use send_email.py as a bolerplate for sending email.
+Use send_email.py as a bolierplate for sending email.
 Edit cronjobs.yaml and add PVC that you want to backup to S3

 Create the image